NewGuy012/spider_plot/README.md

                    rows are the groups of data and the columns are the data points. [vector | matrix]

-  (Optional)
-  axes_labels    - Used to label each of the axes. [cell of strings]
+  (Optional) axes_labels    - Used to label each of the axes. [cell of strings]

-  axes_interval  - Used to change the number of intervals displayed
+  (Optional) axes_interval  - Used to change the number of intervals displayed
                    between the webs. [integer]

-  axes_precision - Used to change the precision level on the value
+  (Optional) axes_precision - Used to change the precision level on the value
                    displayed on the axes. [integer]

-  axes_limits    - Used to manually set the axes limits.
+  (Optional) axes_limits    - Used to manually set the axes limits.
 A matrix of
                    2 x size(P, 2).
 The top row is the minimum axes limits and the bottow row are the maximum axes limits. [matrix]